-Jet Grouting uses high velocity fluid jets to construct cemented soil of varying geometries in the ground.
+Jet Grouting uses high-velocity fluid jets to construct cemented soil of varying geometries in the ground.

 The soilcrete geometry and physical properties are designed based on the in-situ soils.
 Because it is an erosion-based system, soil erodibility plays a major role in predicting geometry, quality, and production.
 Cohesionless soils are typically more erodible by jet grouting than cohesive soils.

 Keller’s proprietary data acquisition (DAQ) system enables us to continuously monitor and record specific jet grout parameters at the rig.
-The DAQ interface provides real-time information to the drill rig operator, while the column construction data is uploaded wirelessly to a server soon after completion to be used for report generation.
+The DAQ interface provides real-time information to the drill rig operator, while the column construction data is uploaded wirelessly to a server soon after completion for report generation.
 These reports can then be reviewed in near real-time by project management and submitted to the client.